bootlin/training-materials/slides/yocto-layer/yocto-layer.typ

 - Layers allow to isolate and organize the metadata.

-  - A layer is a collection of recipes.
+  - A layer is a collection of recipes, classes, configuration, etc.

 - It is a good practice to begin a layer name with the prefix `meta-`.